-Beginning with the completion of 20, 25 and 30 years of service, and continuing in five-year increments, eligible employees are invited to attend a Commission meeting where they are presented with a certificate.
-Employees, who have attained a service plateau of 20, 25 or 30 years, and continuing in five-year increments, will receive the Board granted one-time addition of one day to their annual leave accrual after the Commission meeting/ceremony.
+- Beginning with the completion of 20, 25, and 30 years of service, and continuing in five-year increments, eligible employees are invited to attend a Commission meeting where they are presented with a certificate.
+Employees who have attained a service plateau of 20, 25 or 30 years, and continuing in five-year increments, will receive a Board-granted one-time addition of one day to their annual leave accrual.

 Employment Issues Training

-All newly hired employees are required to attend “Employment Issues: How Does This Affect Me?” within one year from their date of hire.
-This three and a half-hour class will introduce employees to key policies and offers a forum for discussion and questions.
+All newly hired employees are required to attend "Employment Issues New Hire: How Does This Affect Me?" within one year from their date of hire.
+This 3-1/2 class will introduce employees to key policies and offers a forum for discussion and questions.
 Thereafter, employees are required to complete an Employment Issues refresher training class offered in odd-numbered fiscal years.
 The Human Resources Division-Learning and Organizational Development Section offers refresher courses through online training.
 Each employee’s training transcript serves as the official record of completion of this mandated training.

 Employment of Relatives (See Nepotism)